 For purchases in this range, the tender process is normally advertised on e-tenders, the Irish Government Public Procurement Portal.
 This is intended to give SMEs throughout the island of Ireland the opportunity to tender.
 However, exceptional or urgent circumstances may require us to invite tenders directly from a number of selected operators without advertising.

 At this level, calls for tenders are published on the eTenders website and in the Official Journal of the EU.
-Contracts above this threshold are awarded according to EU Directive 2004/18/EC as transposed into Irish law by the European Communities (Award of Public Authorities’ Contracts) 2006 (S.I.
-329 of 2006).
+Contracts above this threshold are awarded according to EU Directive 2014/24/EU as transposed into Irish law by the European Communities (Award of Public Authorities’ Contracts) 2016 (S.I.
+284 of 2016).

-We use certain goods and services from mandatory NPS pan-government framework contracts.
+We use certain goods and services from mandatory OGP pan-government framework contracts.
 These include:

 We have ongoing requirements for a wide range of ICT hardware and software as well as ICT and telecommunications support services.
 Details are published on the etenders website as and when specific requirements arise.

 Our ICT Unit makes use of Centralised Framework Agreements put in place by the Department of Public Expenditure and Reform for the purchase of desktop computers, laptops, printers, and mobile phone services.
-It also makes use of the NPS Central Contract for ICT Consumables
+It also makes use of the OGP Central Contract for ICT Consumables.

 We recently bought an automated passport production system, with state-of-the-art security features including biometrics.
 The Passport Office will have ongoing requirements in this area and is always interested to hear from providers with new and cost-effective technologies.